findshady/cryptonite_taskphase_suraj/picoCTF/Web EXP.md

 **Mistakes Made**
 * Spent a lot of time in PowerShell because I thought this involved changing the path there using certain commands.
+* Tried appending the relative path to the URL instead of the textbox at first.